maintell/webBenchmark/README.md

 - customizable Referer Url,
 - concurrent routines as you wish, depends on you server performance.
 - add http post mode
-- specify target ip, or resolved by system dns.
+- specify multi target ip, or resolved by system dns.
 - randomly X-Forwarded-For and X-Real-IP (default on).

 # Todo
 - automatically tune concurrent routines to gain maximum performance.
-- randomly target ip.
 - support NOT standard port in address with specify target ip.
+- subscription benchmark task from remote server.

 # Usage
     webBenchmark -c [COUNT] -s [URL] -r [REFERER]